SMTG-Bham/ShakeNBreak/docs/index.rst

 More information about each function and its inputs/outputs are available from the :ref:`CLI section of the docs <cli_commands>` or using ``-h`` help option (e.g. ``snb -h``).

-We recommend at least looking through the :ref:`Tutorials <tutotials>` or the example Jupyter notebook (|binder|) when first starting to use ``ShakeNBreak``, to familiarise yourself with the full functionality and workflow.
+We recommend at least looking through the :ref:`Tutorials <tutorials>` or the example Jupyter notebook (|binder|) when first starting to use ``ShakeNBreak``, to familiarise yourself with the full functionality and workflow.